-- A Taipei Unlimited Fun Pass can save you lots of money.
+- A Taipei Unlimited Fun Pass can save you money.
 Read my Taipei Fun Pass guide to see how it works.

-- If you don’t get a fun pass, pick up an EasyCard for all public transportation.
+- If you don’t get a fun pass, pick up an EasyCard (see my guide to using EasyCard) for all public transportation.

-- See how to plan your complete Taiwan itinerary and the best time visit Taiwan.
+- Read these Taiwan FAQs, plan your complete Taiwan itinerary, and find the best time visit Taiwan.

 Join my free Taiwan Travel Planning Group where I will personally answer any question you have!

 Choosing where to stay in such a large city like Taipei can be a daunting task.
 That’s why I’ve written this separate guide to where to stay in Taipei, in which I break it down into the top neighborhoods to consider and best accommodations for every budget within those neighborhoods.